billthefarmer/editor/Charset.md

 ## Default
 The default character set is set to `UTF-8` on selecting **New** from the toolbar.
-It may be changed from the **Save as** dialog.
+It may be changed in the menu.
 Android defaults to `UTF-8`, don't use anything else unless you are sure what you are doing.

 ## Detection
 The current character set is detected on reading a file by the